BZoennchen/supercollider-book/_sources/intro.md

 Follwing *Martin Heidegger* there are two distinction we should make: the tools and techniques of modern science, along with all the gadgets created to add material comfort to human life, which he calls *mere technology* and the *essence of technology*, i.e., the structure of the technological world and our way of existing in this world.
 Heidegger argues that if all we ever do is gain an increasingly sophisticated understanding of *mere technology*, the mastery of tools and instruments and the application of techniques, even those that indisputable improve our standard of living, without gaining an understanding of the *essence of technology*, our understanding will not free us but only further enslave us.

-When talking about Heidegger one should mention that he was a nazi.
+Now, I am fully aware that Heidegger was a Nazi and when talking about him one should mention that.
+Furthermore, one should investigate his philosphy with respcet to his Nazism.

 >How is it that such a brilliant mind was taken in by the Nazis?
 How could Heidegger be so socially irresponsible?
 It is the